alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 }
 {% endhighlight %}

-It's all green now, notice that I created different exception messages for each error just to illustrate what can be done, but in the end of the day in yout class you can implement the way you see fit for your context and team.
+It's all green now, notice that I created different exception messages for each error just to illustrate what can be done, but at the end of the day in your class, you can implement the way you see fit for your context and team.
 So let's update the `CompanyService`.

 {% highlight csharp %}